swiftcoder2020/milestone_project_1/README.md

-Another convention is that the landing homepage is to lead new/returning visitors into the purpose of the website as they explore to other webpages with an explanation into the type of portfolio that is being conveyed and the differing expectations of both sides i.e. employers/recruiters vs the developer thus the outcome is to encourage these users in the direction of a call to action whereby it initates that contact.
+Another convention is that the landing homepage is to lead new/returning visitors into the purpose of the website as they explore to other webpages with an explanation into the type of portfolio that is being conveyed and the differing expectations of both sides i.e. employers/recruiters vs the developer thus the outcome is to encourage these users in the direction of a call to action whereby it initiates that contact.

 An aspect of website development which is one that I would consider as an essential convention is the visual hierarchy whereby the structure of the content is considered i.e. the most or least important, that